-A Trustee position on the CGDS Board is a legally defined role so applicants need to appreciate what is expected of them both by the charity and by the Charity Commission.
+A Trustee position on the CGD Society Board is a legally defined role so applicants need to appreciate what is expected of them both by the charity and by the Charity Commission.
 This position is a great way to help those affected by CGD and feel rewarded by the contributions you make to our community.
 With only a few hours of your time you can make lasting improvements that will benefit CGD families both now and in the future.
 We need your help and hope to hear from you soon.

 If you are keen to apply, please describe your reasons and motivation for applying in an email along with a copy of your CV to recruitment@cgdsociety.org.

-Thank you for considering this position and if you have any further questions, please do not hesitate to contact Annabel Griffiths, Chair of Trustees, at annabel.griffiths@cgdsociety.org.
+Thank you for considering this position and if you have any further questions, please do not hesitate to contact us at hello@cgdsociety.org